 - Select the menu(three vertical dots icon) and click More Tools.

 - Select All Time from the dropdown menu.

 - Check all boxes in both the Basic and Advanced tabs.

 - Select Clear Data.

-If clearing the cache doesn’t work, you could try disabling extensions.
-If you have an out of date extension or have added a new one just before you began seeing About:Blank, it may be causing the browser to misbehave.
+If clearing the cache doesn’t work, you can try disabling extensions.
+If you have an outdated extension or added a new one just before you began seeing “about:blank,” it may be the problem.

 - Disable one or more of the new or out-of-date extensions by unchecking their boxes.

 Troubleshooting extensions is a matter of trial and error.
-You can either disable them one at a time and retest to identify which extension is causing the problem, or you can disable all of them at once and then add them back, one by one.
-As long as you retest between enabling each individual extension you should quickly find the one playing up.
+You can disable them one at a time and retest to identify which extension is causing the problem, or you can disable all of them at once and then add them back, one by one.
+As long as you retest between enabling each extension, you should quickly find the source of the problem.

-- Scroll down to Restore settings to their original defaults and select it.
+- Click on Restore settings to their original defaults.